-- Protect the agreement between hospitals and the Administration regarding taxes paid by hospitals and Medicaid payments to hospitals.
+- Protect the agreement regarding taxes paid by hospitals and Medicaid payments to hospitals, and settle past disputes.

 - Protect access to patient care in light of potential changes to healthcare on the national level.

-- Support a Certificate of Need (CON) process that treats hospitals fairly and on an equal basis with other providers, entities, and out-of-state specialty hospitals.
+- Support a Certificate of Need (CON) process that treats hospitals fairly and on an equal basis with other providers and other entities.

 - Do not pass legislation that imposes additional regulatory burdens on hospitals.